-If port 443 it is already in use by BCM (for example, if the BCM landing page is served on port 443 via apache2 or httpd), then that port must be changed or disabled.
+1. Ensuring HTTPS is not already in use: If port 443 it is already in use by BCM (for example, if the BCM landing page is served on port 443 via apache2 or httpd), then that port must be changed or disabled.

-For Ubuntu-based systems that means commenting out Listen 443 in /etc/apache2/ports.conf.
-For RHEL-based systems that line is located at /etc/httpd/conf.d/ssl.conf.
+For Ubuntu-based systems, this means commenting out Listen 443 in /etc/apache2/ports.conf.
+For RHEL-based systems, that line is located in /etc/httpd/conf.d/ssl.conf.